pluginever/wc-min-max-quantities/readme.txt

 🛍 Allow customers to buy variable products in combinations within the given quantity and price range 🛍 Target different groups of customers by setting quantity and price restrictions category-wise

-## 🆓 WC MIN MAX QUANTITIES FEATURES:
+## 🆓 MIN MAX QUANTITIES FOR WOOCOMMERCE FEATURES:

 ⚖️ Set a minimum number of products customers can purchase storewide ⚖️ Set a maximum number of products customers can purchase storewide